 DAY TO DAY PROGRAM

-Departure from Copenhagen at 09:00, and arrival in Kangerlussuaq at 09:40, local time.
+Departure from Copenhagen in the morning, and arrival in Kangerlussuaq before noon, local time.
 In Kangerlussuaq you will stay at the local hostel Polar Lodge (or Old Camp).

 At 1pm we are heading out to the ice cap, which is situated about 30 miles (40km) from Kangerlussuaq.
 We use 4wd busses to drive the rugged way through beautiful landscapes, formed by the extending and retreating ice cap throughout many years.
 This is actually where the ice stopped after the last ice age (about 12.000-15.000 years ago), during which the ice cap covered most of northern Europe.
 The round shapes of the mountains, really shows the true force of the ice.
 A truly magnificent view is guaranteed!